Women's suffrage in Montana

-Attempts to achieve women's suffrage in Montana started while Montana was still a territory.
+The women's suffrage movement in Montana started while it was still a territory.
 The Women's Christian Temperance Union (WCTU) was an early organizer that supported suffrage in the state, arriving in 1883.
 Women were given the right to vote in school board elections and on tax issues in 1887.
-When the state constitutional convention was held in 1889, Clara McAdow and Perry McAdow invited suffragist, Henry Blackwell, to speak to the delegates about equal women's suffrage.
+When the state constitutional convention was held in 1889, Clara McAdow and Perry McAdow invited suffragist Henry Blackwell to speak to the delegates about equal women's suffrage.
 While that proposition did not pass, women retained their right to vote in school and tax elections as Montana became a state.
 In 1895, National American Woman Suffrage Association (NAWSA) came to Montana to organize local groups.
 Montana suffragists held a convention and created the Montana Woman's Suffrage Association (MWSA).
 Suffragists continued to organize, hold conventions and lobby the Montana Legislature for women's suffrage through the end of the nineteenth century.
 In the early twentieth century, Jeannette Rankin became a driving force around the women's suffrage movement in Montana.
 By January 1913, a women's suffrage bill had passed the Montana Legislature and went out as a referendum.
 Suffragists launched an all-out campaign leading up to the vote.
 They traveled throughout Montana giving speeches and holding rallies.
 They sent out thousands of letters and printed thousands of pamphlets and journals to hand out.
 Suffragists set up booths at the Montana State Fair and they held parades.
 Finally, after a somewhat contested election on November 3, 1914, the suffragists won the vote.
 Montana became one of eleven states with equal suffrage for most women.
 When the Nineteenth Amendment was passed, Montana ratified it on August 2, 1919.
 It wasn't until 1924 with the passage of the Indian Citizenship Act that Native American women gained the right to vote.